Curate research organisations

 - To start using OpenOrgs, visit the OpenOrgs website.
 You may need to create an account if you don't already have one.
 Once registered, you can log in to access the platform's features.

-Understanding the Interface- The OpenOrgs interface consists of several key sections and a landing page where users can perform a simple search or browse organisations by country or type.
+- The OpenOrgs interface consists of several key sections and a landing page where users can perform a simple search or browse organisations by country or type.

 - Under the 'Curation' menu, all users can access the 'Organisations with New Duplicates' tab to review and manage potential duplicate entries.
 National admins have additional access to the 'Suggested Organisations' and 'Potential Conflicts' tabs, where they can approve new organisations suggested by the system and resolve conflicting records, respectively.